kunalsnehi0710/goodgame-mysql-challenge/README.md

 2. Connect to the running container of your choice using following command

-   `docker exec -it host1-mysql-1`
+   `docker exec -it host1-mysql-1` or  `docker exec -it hostw-mysql-1` or  `docker exec -it host3-mysql-1`

-(host2-mysql-1 for host2, host3-mysql-1 for host3)

 3. Once logged in to the container, run the following mysql command to connect to the database